chrislattman/blogging-project/docs/terminal-commands/README.md

     gpg: Good signature from "name <email-address>" [...]
     ```

-Encrypt without signing:
+#### Encrypt without signing:

 - Do this if you want to send an encrypted message/file to someone without them needing to verify that you signed it
-- The only difference between signing and not signing a message/file is the presence of the `-s` flag in the encryption command
+- The only difference between signing and not signing an encrypted message/file is the presence of the `-s` flag in the encryption step
     - As a sender, you still need to import the recipient's public key; see [Key management](#key-management)
     - As a recipient, however, since the message is not signed (and thus no signature is verified), you don't need to import the sender's public key